 Prepare Carefully allows you to tweak everything about your colonists from their appearance to their names, stats, traits, and equipment before giving you a nicely laid out menu for you to pick your starting resources from.
 It removes the points limit the base game uses to ensure a fair loadout so have some sense in what you choose.
 A dozen max level colonists armed to the teeth with laser weapons can be fun but it gets old fast.

 Colony Manager by Fluffy

 Honestly, I’m surprised I haven’t recommended this before as it’s a huge improvement.
 With the manager you can take out the micromanagement of manually designating hunting and wood cutting jobs.
 All you need to do is designate how much wood and meat you want to have stored and your colonists will try to keep it as close to that as possible.
 The manager also helps with herds, letting you set up auto-butchering, designate areas to keep predators away, as well as taming and training to your specifications.

 Seriously, this is an important one if you want a smoother colony.
 In fact, check out most of Fluffy’s work to make the micromanagement easier.

 Hospitality by Orion

-One of my biggest gripes with the base game (that has sort of been addressed now) was that visitors had very little purpose.
+One of my biggest gripes with the base game - that has been addressed somewhat in alpha 18 - was that visitors had very little purpose.
 They would wander into your map, stay around for a little while (usually in front of the turrets or out in the rain) and then wander off home.
 Occasionally traders would come but they were few and far between.